Skip to main content

 BEI models (embeddings)

-Use FP8 for embedding models for causal models.
+Use FP8 for causal embedding models.
 Skip quantization for smaller models since the overhead isn’t worth the minimal benefit and Bert is not supported.
-BEI doesn’t support FP8_KV.
+BEI doesn’t support FP8_KV or other _KV formats because encoder models have no KV cache to quantize.

 Calibration